HORNET-Storage/Scionic-MerkleTree-Go/README.md

 func (leaf *DagLeaf) SetLabel(label string)
 ```

-The trees are now in beta and the data structure of the trees will no longer change
+The trees are now in beta and the data structure of the trees will no longer change.
 #